wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data/index.md

 }
 ```

-## .. and can be used in Integration tests!
+## ...and can be used in Integration tests!

 Test Data Builders are excellent for unit tests, but what about integration tests?
 In the setup phase of an integration test, we often need to insert data into the database.
 Can we also use these types of classes for that purpose?
 The answer is - absolutely!